-Without experiencing it Spain might not seem like the place to spend a traditional Christmas, however, a Spanish Christmas holds many of the same traditions as other Western countries and many customs of its own.
-Spanish people look forward to the season, with its traditional Christmas markets and the magical atmosphere surrounding them, you will find a country transformed for the occasion.
+Without experiencing it, Spain might not seem like the place to spend a traditional Christmas, however, Christmas in Spain holds many of the same traditions as other Western countries and many customs of its own.
+Spanish people look forward to the season.
+With its traditional Christmas markets and the magical atmosphere surrounding them, you will find a country transformed for the occasion.
 Christmas decorations, twinkling lights and sweet Christmas treats entice visitors of all ages – the young and the young at heart!

-The next big day is Christmas Eve the 24th when people get together with their loved ones.
-On Christmas Day families get together around a table to enjoy traditional dishes such as lamb and sea bream along with seasonal desserts such as turrón (rich sweet made with almonds), polvorones (crumbly shortbread) and marzipan – of course there’s always the option of turkey and ham if you prefer these.
+The next big day is Christmas Eve on the 24th, when people get together with their loved ones.
+On Christmas Day, families get together around a table to enjoy traditional dishes such as lamb and sea bream along with seasonal desserts such as turrón (rich sweet made with almonds), polvorones (crumbly shortbread), and marzipan – of course there’s always the option of turkey and ham, if you prefer these.
 Who said that Christmas in Spain is not delicious?

 Sol Square – A magical place to visit during Christmas with sparkling lights and markets.

-Something to guarantee the smiles on children’s faces is the Three Kings Parade held on January 5th.
-In Spain it is the three Wise Men of the East, Melchoir, Caspar and Balthazar, who bring Christmas presents to children who have been good all year round!
-Three Kings Parades, with their page-boys, camels and all kinds of weird and wonderful characters, make their way through the streets of villages, towns and cities all over Spain.
-After the parade and a long journey, the Wise Men are tire and hungry; kids and parents leave food and drinks out for them before going to bed at night.
-The following morning kids wake up early to discover gifts and blessings left by the Wise Men.
+Something to guarantee the smiles on children’s faces is the Three Kings Parade, held on January 5th.
+In Spain, it is the three Wise Men of the East, Melchior, Caspar and Balthazar, who bring Christmas presents to children who have been good all year round!
+Three Kings Parade, with their page boys, camels and all kinds of weird and wonderful characters, make their way through the streets of villages, towns and cities all over Spain.
+After the parade and a long journey, the Wise Men are tired and hungry; kids and parents leave food and drinks out for them before going to bed at night.
+The following morning, kids wake up early to discover gifts and blessings left by the Wise Men.
 Their smiles when opening the gifts are the real present during Christmas in Spain!

 To discover some of the best things you can do in Spain during the upcoming Christmas season, click on ‘Contact Us‘.